Frequently Asked Questions

 -

 The gene-of-interest can either be synthesized and inserted into pALiCE01 or pALiCE02 by third-party suppliers, or be amplified and inserted into the vector backbone yourself.
-For the latter, we recommend restriction-free cloning like Gibson cloning.
-We have also incorporated a variety of restriction enzyme recognition sites into the vector to use if you prefer restriction cloning.
+For the latter, we recommend restriction-free cloning like Gibson cloning, though restriction sites are available for restriction digest-based cloning if preferred.
+For comprehensive guidance on preparing your template DNA, please see the Instruction Manual for Cell-Free Protein Expression with ALiCE® for Research.

 -